Papuwa

+A sequel, titled Papuwa (stylized as PAPUWA) was serialized on Square Enix's Monthly Shōnen Gangan magazine from 2002 to 2008 with its chapters being collected into 14 volumes.
+The series was adapted into an anime television series also produced by Nippon Animation which aired on TV Tokyo and its affiliates from September 2003 to March 2004.

 Story

 Once, on an unknown southern island, a battle was waged over two mysterious stones, one red and one blue.
 The blue stone controls desire, and its power created the blue clan.
 And the red clan that inherited the power of the red stone was filled with the light of hope.
 Finally, the battle came to an end, and the young one who possessed the power of the blue stone fell into a deep sleep.
 The one with the power of the red stone flew off far across the sky.
 Desire and hope... until the day these two powers meet each other again...